Meet an Exercise Science Major

 Dr. Ladda and Dr. Toscano have made a big impact on my academic experience at MC.
-They are both so knowledgable about the field and being in their classes is so enjoyable.
+They are both so knowledgeable about the field and being in their classes is so enjoyable.
 They are both very enthusiastic professors, and make class very interesting.
 They both make it clear that they love what they teach and it makes their students enjoy it also.

 Some of the classes that you have to take are very challenging.
 Any major related to the sciences will require a lot of time and effort.
 Most of the courses are hard but are very interesting too.

 What advice would you give to new students trying to select a major?